 Why Join United States Swim School Association?The United States Swim School Association is a non-profit association that began in 1988 to fill a need in the swim school industry.
-We bring together for-profit swim schools across the country and around the world.
-Our core purpose is to provide resources to assist our members in achieving their goals in the learn-to-swim business.
-We focus on providing a community for swim school owners, as well as business resources, best practices and industry connections.
+We bring together learn to swim programs across the country and around the world.
+Our core purpose is to bring passionate people together to support better, safer swim schools.
+We focus on providing a community for swim school owners and operators, as well as business resources, best practices and industry connections.
 We build community through both in person events and virtual learning/sharing meetings.
 We offer business resources and solutions in the areas of human resources, insurance, recruitment, legal, marketing, financial planning, and operations.
-Our flagship Infant Toddler and Special Abilities courses offer best practices for swim schools, in addition to conferences, workshops, webinars, an online library and quarterly magazine.
+Our flagship Infant Toddler and Special Abilities courses offer best practices for learn to swim, in addition to conferences, workshops, webinars, an online library and quarterly magazine.
 When being a part of USSSA, you are a part of something bigger.
 We partner with aquatic leaders and non-profit organizations to elevate the industry and promote water safety.
 For questions, call us at 480-837-5525.

 Membership In USSSA Offers You

 - On Topic Sharing Solutions

 - Monthly Sharing Solutions